-The information provided is intended to help guide the public and public agencies in understanding fire restrictions and fireworks regulation within Lincoln County.
-The information provided is accurate at the time of release, however changes may occur due to future administrative and legislative activity, or in response to special emergency conditions.
+The information provided is intended to help guide the public and public agencies in understanding fire restrictions and fireworks regulations within Lincoln County.
+The information provided is accurate at the time of release, however, changes may occur due to future administrative and legislative activity, or in response to special emergency conditions.
 Not all regulatory information is presented in this document, so more specific inquiries should be directed to the county or appropriate authority.
 It remains the responsibility of the individual or organization to fully understand and comply with all ordinances and regulations pertaining to the use of fire and fireworks during fire danger conditions.

 Questions regarding open fire restrictions, permits, and fireworks sale and use within the county should be directed to the Lincoln County Office of Emergency Services at (505) 258-9991.